Applying functionals

 5

-funcall and apply allow to set calculations (function) by the any form, for example, as in a call of function, or a symbol which value is the functional object.
-In an ordinary call of function it is possible to use only a symbol connected defmethod with lambda-expression.
-Interpretation of a name depends on a syntactic position.
+funcall and apply allow to set evaluations (function) by the arbitrary form, for example, as in function call, or the character which value is the functional object.
+In ordinary function call it is possible to use only the character linked defmethod with lambda-expression.
+Name interpretation depends on a syntactic position.

 >('addition set '+)